 - A self-sovereign blockchain that provides security and safety with elected validators.

-- Comes with efficient native dual chain communication; optimized for scaling high-performance dApps.
+- It comes with efficient native dual-chain communication optimized for scaling high-performance dApps.

 - Distributed with on-chain governance: PoSA brings in decentralization and community participants.
 As the native token, BNB serves as both the gas of smart contract execution and tokens for staking.